BW Wells Application FAQ

 Does my native garden/restoration need to be accessible to the general public?

 Free public access to a native garden or restoration area is not required, but some degree of accessibility, be it entrance fee or guided tour, is necessary for funding.
-This requirement does not apply to land management (prescribed burns, erosion control, etc) of natural communities and ecological sensitive areas.
+This requirement does not apply to land management (prescribed burns, erosion control, etc) of natural communities and ecologically sensitive areas.

 My budget is only one item, do I still need to submit a budget?